RJonMshka/CS474Homework1/README.md

 The implementation of Set Theory DSL is done with the help of `Enumeration` or [enums](https://docs.scala-lang.org/scala3/reference/enums/enums.html) construct.
 Enum types are used as Set Expressions (or Instructions) for the DSL. `Mutable Maps` are used to store variables.
 The `Scope` class is the implementation of named and anonymous scopes whose instances hold a name, a pointer to the parent scope, their bindings or reference environment and a `Mutable Map` which holds the reference to its child scopes.
 The support of Object-Oriented Programming (OOP) behavior is also implemented.
 Various `SetExpression`s are added as compared to the homework1 (branch `master`). `ClassStruct`, `MethodStruct`, `ObjectStruct` and some other constructs are used to create support for Classes, Objects, Fields, Methods and specifically dynamic dispatch and inheritance.
 Interface, Abstract Class declaration and their composition to create sophisticated hierarchical structures are also featured as part of homework 3 (branch `homework3`).
+As part of homework 4(branch `homework4`), control structures can be created using `If`, `IfElse` and `TryCatch` expressions.
+The control of evaluation changes when these expressions are introduced in the code.
+More details are discussed in the further sections.
 A deep down implementation, syntax and semantics is covered in the next section.

 ---